open-cloud/open-cloud.github.io.old/0_overview.md

 Deployments will often span multiple Sites, where those Sites either correspond to a single distributed organization (e.g., Internet2) or agree to manage their Nodes in collaboration with the containing Deployment (e.g., Enterprise).
-Although not currently exercised in OpenCloud, it is also possible that a Site hosts Nodes that belong to more than one Deployment.
+It is also possible that a Site hosts Nodes that belong to more than one Deployment.

 Correspondingly, a Controller object represents the binding between Deployments and Sites.
 There could be one Controller per Site in the